Support this project

 People who think more carefully about credibility may actually be MORE vulnerable, because the AI passes every trust check they know how to run.

-In documented cases, teenagers developed deep emotional connections with AI chatbots that validated their feelings without ever challenging concerning thoughts or suggesting they talk to a trusted adult.
-The AI wasn't malicious.
-It was doing exactly what it was trained to do — make the user feel heard.
-That's the problem.
+In documented cases, teenagers developed deep emotional connections with AI chatbots that validated their feelings without ever challenging concerning thoughts.
+The AI wasn't malicious — it was doing exactly what it was designed to do.
+That's why this matters.
+And that's why awareness changes the equation.

 What your family can do